The Fashion Institute of Technology (FIT), part of the State

 - Reasonable fluency with machinery.

-increments per Salary Schedule 92, after one year of
+per Salary Schedule 92, after one year of service and

 Employee Holiday and Work Schedule